HarrisMarinos/ProceduralMaze/README.md

 ## Problems

-- Error if the size of the maze is too large (cause of recursion drains the stack)
+- Error if the size of the maze is too large (cause of recursion it drains the stack)